LLNL/units/docs/user-guide/user_defined_units.rst

    # escaped quotes
    'q""'= 15.5 W

-The basic rule is that one of `[=,;]` will separate a definition name from a unit definition.
+The basic rule is that one of `[<=,;]` will separate a definition name from a unit definition.
 If the next character after the separator is an '=' it is ignored.
 If it is a '>' it implies input only definition.
+If the separator is an '<=' then it is output only.
 Otherwise it calls `addUserDefinedUnit` for each definition.
 The function is declared `noexcept` and will return a string with each error separated by a newline.
 So if the result string is `empty()` there were no errors.

 Other Library Operations
 ---------------------------